openssl/technical-policies/policies/design-process.md

 must be selected by the OTC.
 There should be an opportunity for the OpenSSL community or non-OTC members to provide input into the decision.
-This could either be in the form of comments on a draft Pull Request describing the candidate solutions, or it could be in the form of an open invite for community members to join the workshop where the solution is selected.
+This could either be in the form of comments on a draft Pull Request describing the candidate solutions, or it could be in the form of an invite for community members to join the workshop where the solution is selected.

 Optionally the OTC could select no solution and instead direct the design team